 We’ll start with the investments since they are the more obvious and intuitive part.

-Firstly, you will need to search for and then invest in services and products that support your employees and protect your data.
-You will compare different solutions to find the one that’s most efficient for your organisation.
-A company with 250+ employees and a large development team must decide whether a standardized tool is still the right choice or whether it has to invest in an on-premise solution.
+Firstly, you will need to search for and invest in services and products supporting your employees and protecting your data.
+Then, you will compare different solutions to find the one that’s most efficient for your organization.
+For example, a company with 250+ employees and a large development team must decide whether a standardized tool is still the right choice or whether it has to invest in an on-premise solution.

 Computing the expected costs will be simple once you figured out the most efficient solution for your business.
 When it comes to the service’s cost, important factors are the number of developers, the number of projects, and the yearly penetration tests you intend to do.
 Depending on how many penetration tests your company usually does, you will find out rather quickly that automating your web application security will be much less costly than performing many manual pentests.

 In addition to a security solution for your web application, you will also need to invest in your human capital.
 The latest hacking attacks have shown that IT security is still mostly a human problem, so you will need to train your staff on secure coding practices or simply on daily measures they can take to protect your business (e.g., by using Two-Factor-Authentication).
-A well-designed security solution might help you with secure coding practices since your developers’ code will eventually get better from one deployment to another because of the instant feedback they are getting on existing problems.
+On the other hand, a well-designed security solution might help you secure coding practices since your developers’ code will eventually get better from one deployment to another because of the instant feedback they are getting on existing problems.

 Example calculation (company with 20 different web applications and APIs and 50 software developers):